 The strange thing was that you would think it an easy task to find a suitable stone in the Highlands of Scotland, but that didn’t turn out to be true.
 The idea of the stone was to resemble the Standing Stones of Caithness, where Neil Gunn had been born and spent most of his childhood years.
-After searching for a considerable time, a suitable stone was discovered in a Quarry, not far from the Rogie Falls.
-This had to be prised out of the ground by a very large crane and transported to the Monument site, then lowered onto the plinth, which had been prepared by Alex Brett and his workers.
+After searching for a considerable time, a suitable stone was discovered in a quarry not far from the Falls of Rogie.
+This stone had to be prised out of the ground by a very large crane and transported to the Monument site, then lowered onto the plinth which had been prepared by Alex Brett and his workers.
 The giant stone weighed 7.7 tons and is made of mica schist.

-At a later meeting of the Neil Gunn Trustees, 7 local and enthusiastic people, it was decided to surround the plinth with upended Caithness slabs.
-Thinking this over the Trustees thought that it would be an excellent idea to carve images on every second slab, depicting some of Neil Gunn’s very moving quotations taken from several of his most popular books, written at Brae Farmhouse, where he and his wife Daisy lived for 11 years.
+At a later meeting of the Neil Gunn Trustees, seven local and enthusiastic people, it was decided to surround the plinth with upended Caithness slabs.
+After consideration, the Trustees thought that it would be an excellent idea to carve images on every second slab, depicting some of Neil Gunn’s very moving quotations taken from several of his most popular books written at Brae Farmhouse, where he and his wife Daisy lived for eleven years.

 Approaching the entrance to the Viewpoint we are met by the Tryst Gate, which depicts the concept of a stone thrown into a pool with the ripples going out in all directions.
 The circle at the top of the gate is one complete piece of metal – there are no joins.
 It was made to resemble a stone post, found on the moor, not far from the present monument, where perhaps a young couple could vow to become betrothed or two men could shake hands over the sale of cattle.